aayla-secura/tes-0MQ/README.md

 2. **Measurement**

    Name of hdf5 group relative to a hardcoded topmost group.
+If empty, no conversion is done.

 3. **No. of ticks**